From Tension to Tenderness — healing the Mother Daughter relationship

 In the charming movie, Lady Bird, Lady Bird feels so criticized by her mother that she says, “I wish that you liked me.”
 Her mother responds, “Of course, I love you.”
 Lady Bird persists, “But do you like me?”
 Every time Laurie and I talk now we try to tell each other one thing we like about the other.
 I admire her creativity and she admires my tenacity.
 By doing this, we’re erasing old wounds and reinforcing friendship.

 I am a great advice giver: to anyone, anytime, anywhere.
 Laurie did not appreciate this quality.
 It was a significant source of our battles.
 Laurie wanted to share with me but said it was getting too painful.
 She felt ‘controlled’ and that I didn’t have faith in her ability to work things out.
 In My Cousin Vinny, Lisa wants to help her fiancé Vinny, a lawyer.
 He is struggling with procedure in his first trial.
 She says, “How can I help you in this procedure?”
 I have now adopted that line instead of going straight to giving advice.

 We realized ultimately we are building a friendship.
 If you were trying to make a new friend you would be polite, positive, and kind.
 I recently fell and hit my head and because I take a blood thinner I had to go to the hospital and get a CAT scan (I am fine).
 As I lay on the gurney in the ER waiting for the test, Laurie and I talked about the fragility of life and how glad we were for all the healing we have done.
 At that moment, we realized how much grace there is in forgiveness.

-SPECIAL PRESENTATION on November 7 at 7:00 pm at the Wilton Library – Marlou and Laurie Newkirk will share how they healed their relationship and discuss strategies that have helped them and others.
-For more info
+SPECIAL PRESENTATION on March 28, 2020 at 2:00 pm at the Pound Ridge Library – Marlou and Laurie Newkirk will share how they healed their relationship and discuss strategies that have helped them and others.